Desensitization and Deception in Differential Games with Asymmetric Information: The Deceptive Agent (Player E)

-From Section \ref{sec:prelims}, it is evident that Player $E$ is the more informed player among the two agents.
-Given the information structure in Section \ref{sec:prelims}, the optimal full state-feedback strategy $v^*_o$ that serves the original goal of Player $E$ is obtained by solving the differential game
+From the discussion in the previous section, it is evident that Player $E$ is the more informed player among the two agents.
+Given the information structure in Section~\ref{sec:prelims}, the optimal feedback strategy $v^*_o$ that serves the original goal of Player $E$ is obtained by solving the differential game